rrafush/rrafush/README.md

 I like to think that coding is a super power that allows us to create experiences and bring ideas to life.
 Building technology is participating actively in the creation of the future we dream about.

-Currently persuing my technology degree in system analysis and development, and working at [Colab]('https://colab.re') with Flutter and dart, I feel happy and motivated when I learn something new and when challenged.
+Currently pursuing my technology degree in system analysis and development, and working at [Colab]('https://colab.re') with Flutter and dart, I feel happy and motivated when I learn something new and when challenged.

 - 🔭 I’m currently working on **my todo app with tdd and clean arch.**